Permaculture Teacher Training Online

 What "tech" is required to participate?

-This training is online and you will need stable internet and a computer (or similar) with a functioning microphone and camera to be able to participate.
+This training is online and you will need stable internet and a computer, tablet or mobile phone with a functioning microphone and camera to be able to participate.
 The classes will be held on Zoom so you will need to make sure this is working for you before we start.
+We keep the tech as simple and inclusive as possible!

 Is this course suitable if I’m not a native English speaker?